 Remember, teething is only temporary!
 Most babies that bite during teething do so only a handful of times until the pain goes away.
 Although it can be extremely painful, try to remain calm and composed while correcting your little one.
 Following these tips can help you continue on your breastfeeding journey, despite a teething baby!

 Love our blog post?
-Join our loving and supportive KeaBabies Love Group and interact with our fellow KeaMommies and receive great advises from all mamas!
+Join our loving and supportive KeaBabies Love Group and interact with our fellow KeaMommies and receive great advice from all mamas!

 Follow us on Instagram @KeaBabies!